andreystavitsky/synquill/synquill/doc/README.md

 1. **Start Simple**: Begin with basic CRUD operations before implementing complex sync scenarios
 2. **Test Offline**: Always test your app's behavior when connectivity is unavailable
 3. **Monitor Queues**: Use the queue monitoring tools to debug sync issues
-4. **Optimize Queries**: Leverage indexes and efficient query patterns for better performance
+4. **Use Indexes**: Leverage indexes for better performance
 5. **Handle Errors**: Implement proper error handling for network and database operations

 ## 🤝 Contributing to Documentation

 Found an error or want to improve the documentation?
 Contributions are welcome!

-1. Documentation lives in the `/docs` directory
+1. Documentation lives in the `/doc` directory
 2. Follow the existing structure and formatting
 3. Include code examples where helpful
 4. Test any code snippets before submitting